Uyghur language: Lexicon

 The core lexicon of the Uyghur language is of Turkic stock, but due to different kinds of language contact throughout its history, it has adopted many loanwords.
 Kazakh, Uzbek and Chagatai are all Turkic languages which have had a strong influence on Uyghur.
 Many words of Arabic origin have come into the language through Persian and Tajik, which again have come through Uzbek and to a greater extent, Chagatai.
 Many words of Arabic origin have also entered the language directly through Islamic literature after the introduction of Islam around the 10th century.

 Chinese in Xinjiang and Russian elsewhere had the greatest influence on Uyghur.
 Loanwords from these languages are all quite recent, although older borrowings exist as well, such as borrowings from Dungan, a Mandarin language spoken by the Dungan people of Central Asia.
 A number of loanwords of German origin have also reached Uyghur through Russian.

 Code-switching with Standard Chinese is common in spoken Uyghur, but stigmatized in formal contexts.
 Xinjiang Television and other mass media, for example, will use the rare Russian loanword aplisin (апельсин, apel'sin) for the word "orange", rather than the ubiquitous Mandarin loanword juze (橘子 (júzi)).
-In a sentence, this mixing might look like:
+In a sentence, this mixing might look like:Below are some examples of common loanwords in the Uyghur language.